 - Nurture your mind by training your brain to think in a positive way.
-Be mindful of what you read, watch, listen, and surround yourself with.
+Be mindful of what you read, watch, listen to, and surround yourself with.
 Make the deliberate choice to embrace a more positive outlook on life.
-Journal, express gratitude, acknowledge your progress, and reward yourself.
+Journal, express gratitude, acknowledge your progress and reward yourself.

 - Nurture your body with healthy food, enough sleep, relaxation, and regular exercise.

 - Be intentional with your decisions; don’t rush into saying yes or no immediately.
 Take some time to think about it.
-If it’s something your enjoy or it is in line with your core values, beliefs and goals, then you can definitely say yes.
+If it’s something you enjoy or it is in line with your core values, beliefs, and goals, then you can definitely say yes.